 While most of us seek safety in our homes, refugees still experience many of the difficulties of being destitute.
 The Jesuit Refugee Service has had to suspend some of its operations because of the pandemic, but continues to offer practical support to refugees in whatever way it can.

-The Little Sisters of the Poor, who run St Anne’s care home for the elderly in Stoke Newington, were due to come to speak at St Philip’s earlier this year, but the lockdown prevented their appeal taking place.
+The Little Sisters of the Poor, who run St Anne’s care home for the elderly in Stoke Newington, were due to come to speak at St Philip’s, but the lockdown prevented their appeal taking place.
 You can still support them with an online donation.

-NHS staff have rightly been getting proper recognition for the amazing work they have been doing this year.
-But we mustn’t forget those who dedicate themselves to caring for the sick and the vulnerable in other settings.
+NHS staff have rightly been getting proper recognition for the difficult, but vital, work they are doing.
+We have to spare a thought also for those who dedicate themselves to caring for the sick and the vulnerable in other settings.
 The North London Hospice relies heavily on voluntary support but, like other charities, many of their fund-raising activities had to be cancelled, so they are looking for alternative sources of funding to continue their important work.